taku-nhira33/sql-data-warehouse/README.md

 - **Data Sources**: Import data from two source systems (ERP and CRM) provided as CSV files.
 - **Data Quality**: Cleanse and resolve data quality issues prior to analysis.
 - **Integration**: Combine both sources into a single, user-friendly data model designed for analytical queries.
-- **Scope**: Focus on the latest dataset only; historization of data is not required.
-- **Documentation**: Provide clear documentation of the data model to support both business stakeholders and analytics teams.

 ---

-### BI: Analytics & Reporting (Data Analysis)

-#### Objective
-Develop SQL-based analytics to deliver detailed insights into:
-- **Customer Behavior**
-- **Product Performance**
-- **Sales Trends**

-These insights empower stakeholders with key business metrics, enabling strategic decision-making.

-For more details, refer to [docs/requirements.md](docs/requirements.md).

 ## Repository Structure
 ```